Get the Lead Out

 Scientific studies have reached a consensus: lead poisoning is the biggest threat facing the successful recovery of the California condor.

 Scientific studies have documented that the primary source of lead is from spent ammunition that remains in carcasses after they are shot.
 When a lead rifle bullet traveling at almost 3 times the speed of sound strikes animal tissue, it quickly begins to expand and loses hundreds of tiny pieces as it continues its journey.
 The entrails and areas that are trimmed away and left behind are often contaminated with these lead fragments.
 Because condors feed on carrion, are group feeders, and even small amounts of lead can sicken or kill a condor, condors are more frequently exposed to lead bullet hazards than most wildlife.
-However, lead poisoning through ingestion of spent lead bullet and shell shot has been demonstrated as being a serious factor for many other wildlife species too, including golden eagles, bald eagles, and turkey vultures.
+Lead poisoning through ingestion of spent lead bullet and shell shot is also a serious factor for many other wildlife species including golden eagles, bald eagles, and turkey vultures.

 Scientific studies pertaining to lead topics are available on Pinnacle's National Monument's website.